CBIIT/nci-softwaresolutions-elements/README.md

 # nci-softwaresolutions-elements

 This repository demonstrates a pattern for efficiently distributing alerts across websites.
 A centralized HTML snippet, loaded by a web component, is rendered in the header of each application.
 This approach enables applications to display up-to-date alerts, such as official shutdown notices, without requiring code changes.
+Note that the snippet endpoint can be dynamically rendered (eg: by PHP), which may be useful for customizing the snippet depending on request context.

 ### Enabling/Disabling Snippets